2017 Program Info

-Cyclocross is BJC’s largest program and is a great entry point to the sport of cycling.
+Cyclocross is a great entry point to the sport of cycling.
 It’s the perfect tool for developing bike skills and getting started with racing.
-Over the past 9 years, our Cyclocross Program has grown from 12 riders to over 90 from age 8-18.
+Over the past 10 years, our Cyclocross Program has grown to over 90 riders from age 8 to 18.
 We’ve built an incredible team of coaches who bring a high level of passion and experience to the program.
 Kids get two after-school practices per week, racing on the weekends, and learn to master cycling skills that will last a lifetime.

-* 5 levels based on age and experience
+* 4 levels based on age and experience from age 8 to 18

 * Afternoon practice 2 days a week, locations vary throughout Boulder and change weekly

-* Season is divided into two parts which riders can choose from:
+* Season is divided into two parts which Devo riders can choose from (Stagiaire riders go full season)

 * Races on weekends all season.
 (Racing is not required, but most kids choose to race at least a couple times)